golemfactory/golem-architecture/specs/deposits.md

 }

 interface ILockPayment {
-    // createDeposit - Customer locks funds for usage by spender
-    //
-    // id - unique id (build from Funder address and nonce)
-    // spender - the address that is allowed to spend the funds regardless of time
-    // amount - amount of GLM tokens to lock
-    // flatFeeAmount - amount of GLM tokens given to spender (non-refundable).
-Fee is claimed by spender when called payoutSingle or payoutMultiple first time.
-    // percentFee - percent fee as percent of amount (given in parts/per million), so 1000 gives 0.1 %.
-    //              if given negative it is deducted from flatFeeAmount
-    // blockNo - block number until which funds are guaranteed to be locked for spender.
-    //           Spender still can use the funds after this block,
-    //           but customer can request the funds to be returned clearing deposit after validToTimestamp. function createDeposit(uint64 nonce, address spender, uint128 amount, uint128 flatFeeAmount, int64 percentFee, uint64 validToTimestamp) external returns (uint256);
-    function extendDeposit(uint64 nonce, uint128 additionalAmount, uint128 additionalFlatFee, uint64 validToTimestamp) external;
     // Spender can close deposit anytime claiming fee and returning rest of funds to Funder function closeDeposit(uint256 id) external;
     // Funder can terminate deposit after validTo date elapses